-This tour follows on perfectly from our Rome Borgia Walking Tour but can be appreciate equally on its own merits and has shot to the top of our list of favourites!
+This tour follows on perfectly from our Rome Borgia Walking Tour but can be appreciate equally on its own merits.

 Travelling north of Rome, you will visit two Borgia strongholds designed by architect Sangallo the Elder: one was owned and often frequented by Pope Alexander VI (Rodrigo Borgia) and another (open to us by special arrangement) where Lucretia lived with her second husband and where her brother Cesare went into hiding.
 Both forts are set on the edges of small charming towns, which have Etruscan and Falerian origins.

-For lunch you will "dine like a Borgia" in private rooms in buildings dating back to the 16th century, at one of the best restaurants in the area, with dishes based on original Renaissance recipes.
+For lunch you get chance to "dine like a Borgia" in a building dating back to the 16th century and one of the best restaurants in the area, with dishes based on original Renaissance recipes.
 We have carefully studied recipe books and reference materials to ensure a thoroughly authentic experience.

 Following the delicious lunch we will travel just a short distance to this territory's best vineyard where you will have a guided visit of the estate and a guided tasting of 4 superior wines.

 Because of the wonderful locations on this tour we can't help but talk a little about the ancient civilisations that once reigned here, which we believe will capture your imagination, with amazing and unique artefacts inside the castle's museum, which we personally highly recommend.

 Key grape varieties on this tour: Chardonnay, for the whites; Cabernet Sauvignon, Merlot, Sangiovese, for the reds.

 This will depend on your start location (which can be Rome or Viterbo), and inclusions in your itinerary, but we normally recommend a full 8-hour day.